patrice-truong/MSFT-demos/product-search-cosmosdb-mongodb/README.md

 ![Illustration!](blob_sas_token.png)

+- Create an app registration in the Azure portal
 - Replace keys with your own values
 - Double check that you have deployed a model called "text-embedding-ada-002" in your Azure OpenAI account